Flags and Founding Documents, 1776-TodayJune 12 - Sept. 6, 2021

 It is my deepest wish that this exhibition will inspire all of us to have an impact on our future by participating in the governance of the United States.Dorothy Tapper Goldman, a collector and philanthropist

-The collection of historic flags is on loan from Jeff R. Bridgman, a leading dealer of antique flags and political textiles.
-The documents are on loan from the Dorothy Tapper Goldman Foundation following their exhibition at the New-York Historical Society, titled Colonists, Citizens, Constitutions: Creating the American Republic, curated by Dr. James F. Hrdlicka.
+The collection of historic flags was on loan from Jeff R. Bridgman, a leading dealer of antique flags and political textiles.
+The documents were on loan from the Dorothy Tapper Goldman Foundation following their exhibition at the New-York Historical Society, titled Colonists, Citizens, Constitutions: Creating the American Republic, curated by Dr. James F. Hrdlicka.

 - A printed Family Guide full of games and activities.

-- Pop-up talks with a Museum educator that examine replica Revolutionary flags and investigate how they were made and who made them.
+- Pop-up talks with a Museum educator that examined replica Revolutionary flags and investigated how they were made and who made them.

-- A discovery cart where visitors can learn the story of Rebecca Flower Young, who worked as a military contractor in Philadelphia making flags and drum cases for the Continental Army.
+- A discovery cart where visitors could learn the story of Rebecca Flower Young, who worked as a military contractor in Philadelphia making flags and drum cases for the Continental Army.

-- Activity stations where visitors can express what’s meaningful to them by making their own flag and use movable magnetics to write their own constitution.
+- Activity stations where visitors could express what’s meaningful to them by making their own flag and use movable magnetics to write their own constitution.